beans

 Nutritional Content of Black Beans

 Black beans have a rich nutritional content.
 Each cooked cup contains about 15 grams of protein, high fiber, iron, and essential minerals such as magnesium and folate.
-One of the best attributes of black beans is their high antioxidant content, primarily anthocyanins, which give them their dark color.

 Health Benefits of Black Beans

 Black beans contain antioxidants that protect the body against oxidative stress.
-These antioxidants fight free radicals, reducing inflammation and, thus, lowering the risks of chronic diseases such as heart disease.
-Fiber from black beans is also very beneficial for digestive health, maintaining regular bowel movements, and supporting a healthy gut microbiome.
+These antioxidants fight free radicals, reducing inflammation and thus lowering the risk of chronic diseases such as heart disease.

 How to Use Black Beans in Your Diet